COVID19-TUAT/Japan-DataSet/README.md

 Every data is stored by the same JSON format.
 Item "date", "data", "parent" and "child" have values in list.
 If data(positiveIncrease_release, positiveIncrease_onset, etc.) hasn't values, it has empty list.
 - data
-  - positiveIncrease_release
+  - positiveRelease
     - date
     - data
-  - positiveIncrease_onset
+  - positiveOnset
     - date
     - data
-  - deathIncrease
+  - death
     - date
     - data
   - hospitalizedCurrently